TID-Lab/aggie/README.md

       - Node Version Manager (nvm) allows multiple versions of node.js to be used on your system and manages the versions within each project.
       - After installing nvm:
       1. in your terminal, navigate to the aggie project directory: `cd [aggie]`.
-      2. use this command: `nvm use` to install the version specified in `.nvmrc`.
+      2. use this command: `nvm use 0.10`.
 2. **Mongo DB** (requires >= 2.6, such as 2.6.9)
   1. Follow the [installation structions](https://docs.mongodb.org/v2.6/) for your operating system.
   2. Stop and restart Mongo DB.
     1. On Linux run `sudo service mongod stop`.
 Then run `sudo mongod`.
     2. Make sure mongodb is running in the terminal and listening on an appropriate port.
 Your terminal with the mongo db process running should display something similar to the following: `[initandlisten] waiting for connections on port 27017`.
   3. Note: You do not need to create a user or database for aggie in Mongo DB.
 These will be generated during the installation process below.
+3. **JDK**
+  - Java is only required for running end-to-end tests with protractor

 ### Installation